 These are the basic skills inherent in almost every sample property manager resume.
 But, be sure not to make a generic list.
 To make your job application flawless, you should tailor your skills section to the property management description.

-Also, it is always a good idea to back up your skills in the experiences section.
+Pro Tip: Back up your skills in the experiences section.
 Include a few statements that show how you helped your former employer using your skills.
 This will help the hiring managers see that you really are a great employee.

 If you’d ask us what is one common feature that any property manager resume sample can’t do without, we’d say it is contact information.
 Of course, your experience, education, skills, and other factors play an important role in the applicant selection process.